mattbierner/blog.mattbierner.com/_posts/2013-12-16-a-review-of-ecmascript-language-function-syntaxes-and-the-rational-behind-khepris-function-syntax.md

 The spec handles this problem with the `CoverParenthesisedExpressionAndArrowParameterList` production.
 That name alone should signal something is wrong.

 #### Fat Arrow is Not a Standard Binary Operator
 We could consider `=>` an infix binary operator, but `=>` works completely differently than those.
-Normal binary operators take a left and right expression and apply an operation to them, but `=>` effects the parsing of the expression on its lefthand side.
+Normal binary operators take a left and right expression and apply an operation to them, but `=>` affects the parsing of the expression on its lefthand side.
 When `=>` is encountered, the lefthand side is taken as a list of symbols, not the expression's value.

 #### Worked Into a Corner
 ECMAScript 6 introduces syntax for binding patterns in parameter lists, but limits patterns to regular function expressions.
 To see why, consider: